Weight-loss Drug Maker Novo Nordisks Profits Soar Further - UrduPoint

 Weight-loss Drug Maker Novo Nordisk's Profits Soar Further

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 2nd May, 2024) Danish pharmaceutical giant Novo Nordisk reported more soaring profits Thursday as it basks in the popularity of anti-diabetes and weight-loss drugs Ozempic and Wegovy which have turned it into Europe's most valuable company.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 2nd May, 2024) Danish pharmaceutical giant Novo Nordisk reported more soaring profits on Thursday thanks to the popularity of anti-diabetes and weight-loss drugs Ozempic and Wegovy, which have made it Europe's most valuable company.

 Its net profit reached 25.4 billion kroner ($3.6 billion) in the first quarter, a 28 percent jump from the same period last year, the company said in a statement.